sostel/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 * [Configuration Profile Usage Guide]() (Coming Soon)
 * [Guide to building Registered Services]() (Coming Soon)
 * [Guide to Pointers documentation]() (Coming Soon)

+## Upgrading from the HoloToolkit (HTK)

+There is not a direct upgrade path from the HoloToolkit to the new Mixed Reality Toolkit due to the rebuilt framework.
+However, it is possible to import the MRTK into your HoloToolkit project and start work migrating your implementation if you wish.

+> The Mixed Reality Team will release a guide in the future on the key differences between HTK and MRTK project implementations.

+Our recommendation is that if you have an existing HTK project, then it is best to continue with the HTK as it is still a robust and feature rich platform for building HoloLens projects.

+If you are building a new Mixed Reality solution, then we encourage you to join us on the MRTK journey.
+Some of our key contributors are already building production-ready solutions already utilizing the MRTK and using their experiences to enrich the toolkit moving forward.